progressdb/ProgressDB/README.md

 ProgressDB is a fast, purpose-built, chat-native database for AI chat threads.
 The project includes a database service, backend SDKs (Node, Python), and frontend SDKs (TypeScript, React).
 This quickstart shows how to run the service locally, install the SDKs, and perform basic operations.

-> **⚠️ ProgressDB is under active development and not yet recommended for production use.**
+> ProgressDB is currently under active development and not yet recommended for production use or full capacity use.
-> The database is heavily tested and used internally at [Fathom4Sight](https://fathom4sight.com), but breaking changes may occur and some features may be incomplete.
+> The database is heavily tested and actively used internally at [Fathom4Sight](https://fathom4sight.com), but breaking changes may still occur and some features remain incomplete.
-> If you really want to run it in production, please proceed with caution!
+> The next milestone release, v0.5.0, is expected around October 17, with another update planned by the end of the month.
+> A built-in Progressor feature automatically performs necessary database migrations when model definitions change or new things needed.
+> However, this currently applies only to the database layer itself, not the sdks etc.

 ## Why ProgressDB?